-Women for Women International (WfWI) is partnering with Innovation and Training for Development and Peace (IFDP) to promote women’s rights and improve women’s access to land and GBV referral systems in the Democratic Republic of the Congo (DRC).
+In the Democratic Republic of the Congo (DRC), Women for Women International (WfWI) partnered with Innovation and Training for Development and Peace (IFDP) to implement Rising Up!
+Promoting Congolese Women’s Land Access and Preventing Gender-Based Violence (GBV) in Eastern DRC.
+This project promoted women’s rights and improved women’s access to land and GBV referral systems.

 Of participants are more aware of GBV through the project

 In the DRC, women’s access to land and property is central to women’s empowerment, as land is an important household asset that supports food production and income generation.
 Secure land tenure enables greater levels of overall economic well-being, but in the Eastern DRC, the land tenure system is opaque and complex, and it is further complicated by conflict and displacement.
 Though the state legally owns all land and formal legislation governs land use, a significant percentage remains subject to customary law.
 Both customary and formal law discriminates against women, and this combined with harmful gender norms and decades of insecurity and conflict in the region place women at high risk of experiencing emotional, economic, physical, and sexual GBV.

 WfWI and IFDP adapted WfWI’s proven women’s empowerment and GBV prevention approaches, the Male Engagement Program and Change Agent program, and applied them to a new sector—land rights.